 The spinning statue in Manchester Museum

 This made the news a lot a few years ago, and although the mystery is now solved the statue (and the entire Egyptology department) is well worth dropping in.
 Manchester Museum is actually home to one of the largest and most important collections of ancient Egyptian artefacts in the country, and it’s right on your doorstep.
 Plus, you won’t be able to miss the Museum’s oldest resident – Stan the T-Rex.
-At around 65 million years old, Stan towers over the Museum floor as one of the world’s most complete T-Rex skeletons (look out for his ridiculously menacing teeth…)
+At around 65 million years old, Stan towers over the Museum floor as one of the world’s most complete T-Rex skeletons (he’s got some ridiculously menacing teeth…)

 Whatever your favourite place is, enjoy taking it in and spending time with friends.
 And, if there’s somewhere that’s not on our list but is definitely on yours – make sure you find time to visit!